CreatorDev/openwrt-old/README.md

 | target/linux/pistachio/marduk/profiles/marduk_cc2520.mk	| IMG Marduk platform profile with TI cc2520	|
 | target/linux/pistachio/marduk/profiles/marduk_ca8210.mk	| IMG Marduk platform profile with Cascoda ca8210  |

+***Note that mass production Ci40 boards use the Cascoda ca8210 chip, so assume the use of this profile unless you have been personally informed otherwise***

 ## Getting started

 Firstly, to obtain a copy of the (Ci40) Marduk platform supported OpenWrt source code: